Lentil Vegetable Soup with Simple Mills' Almond Flour Crackers

 Being that he wasn't entirely sure of what was in it or didn't know the recipe, we decided to create our own lentil soup using some of our favorite ingredients, as well as flavors he remembers most from grandma Annie's soup.
 Here is our take on this beloved memory.

 Please note: Lentils are a legume, which means they could lead to stomach discomfort for some people.
 If you are one of those people, consider replacing the lentils with beans.
-Garbanzo beans, black, pinto, lima, and fava beans are all good choices.
+Garbanzo beans, black, pinto, lima, and fava beans are all good alternatives for this recipe.

 1 medium yellow onion, chopped